WilczynskiT/download-video/README.md

 10. done! you can convert this video from ts to mp4 using external software or play it using VLC media player

-*If you want to check temporary files use -t, they will not be deleted.*
+*If you want to check temporary files use -t, they will not be deleted.
+Like: DownloadVideo.sh -t [Video URL with {no}]*